-

 (a) Authority. – The State Board shall adopt rules necessary to establish a process for a student to report a violation of this Article Part to the State Board.

-SECTION 1.13.(g) Part 2 of Article 17D of Chapter 115C of the General Statutes, as enacted by subsection (b) of Section 1 of this act, reads as rewritten:
+SECTION 1.13.(g) Part 2 of Article 17D of Chapter 115C of the General Statutes, as enacted by subsection (b) of this section, reads as rewritten:

 Part 2.
 Teacher Pipeline Support Programs.